sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 to sai_routeInterface object.

 An alternative method is using VR as VRF, this requires to add two attribution to VR object to support Requirement 5) (fallback lookup).
-SAI community has decided that take VR as VRF.
-So in this implement release we use VR object as VRF.
+SAI community has decided to take VR as VRF.
+So in this implementation release we use VR object as VRF object.
 Here are the new flags we propose to add in the SAI interface:

 ```jason